Clio Health First Deadline

 Though her image was ultimately replaced by digital graphics, “the humanity she conveyed remained intact,” McIntosh says.
 “Her expressive portrayal allowed audiences to emotionally connect with the chimpanzee, representing humanity’s shared experiences with nature.”

-Watching the chimp sing “enables viewers to project their own empathy onto the character in a way that felt poignant and personal,” he adds.
+Watching the chimp sing along with the aria “enables viewers to project their own empathy onto the character in a way that felt poignant and personal,” he adds.

 It’s a tad jarring.
 But never ridiculously.
-Given the context of the video, the approach simply fits.
+In context, the approach simply fits.

 “We got complete creative freedom to do what we felt is necessary and right for the film,” says Chemistry CD Michael Baile.
 “Everything you see is human-made.
 No AI has been used.
 Everything was animated by hand.”